 How to add a post-purchase survey on your checkout page

 With Forms by MESA, you’ll see how easy it is to add a post-purchase survey to your Shopify store’s checkout page.
 To gain valuable information from your customers, all you have to do is build-out and launch the customizable form (and it takes less than five minutes.)

-If you don’t already have MESA, give it a try with our 100% free 14-day trial.
+If you don’t already have MESA, give it a try, it’s free forever!

 Here’s how it works: